ngblaylock/nathanblaylock.com/content/psychology.md

 ---
 title: Department of Psychology Website
 icons:
-  - logos:adobe-photoshop
+  - Adobe Photoshop
-  - logos:adobe-xd
+  - Adobe XD
-  - logos:bootstrap
+  - Bootstrap 3
 ---

 In 2019 while I was working for Utah State University, my team was tasked with rewriting the psychology department's website.
 As the lead developer on the project I worked closely with the communication specialist to determine what was working with the current site, and what needed some help.
 The process for development followed 4 phases; website critique, information organization, design, and development.